Sveinung Stensland

 Sveinung Stensland (born 6 November 1972) is a Norwegian politician for the Conservative Party.
 A deputy to the Storting from Rogaland from 2013, he met as deputy for Bent Høie during the 2013–2017 Storting period.
 He was elected as an ordinary member of the Storting from 2017, and was re-elected in 2021.

 Personal life and education

 Born in Haugesund, Stensland was a son of businessman Karl Johan Stensland (1937–2018) and teacher Aud Fjeldheim (1940–).
 His father was a city councilman for several years.

 He graduated in pharmacology from the University of Oslo in 1997, and has later worked as pharmacist, apothecary and administrator in the pharmacy chain Apotek 1.

 Political career

 Local politics

-Stensland chaired the Conservative Party in Tysvær from 2002 to 2005, and in Haugesund from 2006 to 2007, and chaired the Conservative party in Rogaland from 2011 to 2016.
-He was a member of the municipal council in Haugesund from 2007 to 2015, and a member of the county council of Rogaland from 2007 to 2013.
+Stensland chaired the Conservative Party in Tysvær Municipality from 2002 to 2005, and in Haugesund Municipality from 2006 to 2007, and chaired the Conservative party in Rogaland county from 2011 to 2016.
+He was a member of the municipal council in Haugesund Municipality from 2007 to 2015, and a member of the Rogaland county council from 2007 to 2013.